Joel Tomkins: Saracens (2011–14)

-At the end of the 2011 Super League season, Tomkins switched rugby codes after agreeing a £400,000 contract with Saracens, after a £250,000 release-fee was agreed with the Wigan Warriors.
+At the end of the 2011 Super League season, Tomkins switched rugby codes after agreeing a £400,000 contract with Saracens, after a £250,000 release-fee was agreed with the Wigan.

 Tomkins played as an outside centre in rugby union, making his debut in a LV= Cup win over Worcester Warriors in January 2012, scoring two tries.
 He also scored on his Heineken Cup debut against Edinburgh at Murrayfield in October 2012, and played in the semi-final defeat to RC Toulon at Twickenham the following April.